Premium Metal

 Here are some key points to note about saving tax on interest earned on a savings account:

-• Individuals and HUFs are the only ones who can take advantage of the deduction.
-Businesses and firms cannot use the feature.
+• Individuals and HUFs are the only ones who can take advantage of the deduction u/s 80TTA.
+Businesses and firms cannot avail this deduction

 • Interest earned on any savings accounts held in post offices, banks, or co-operative banks is eligible for a maximum deduction of ₹10,000.